caviri/pakobot/README.md

 ## How to run this model?

-You can go to [pakobot.streamlit.app](pakobot.streamlit.app) and try the `ft:open-mistral-7b:7ccb0f03:20240630:257f6a77` model if you have a Mistral API Key.
+You can go to [pakobot.streamlit.app](pakobot.streamlit.app) and try the `ft:open-mistral-7b:7ccb0f03:20240630:257f6a77` model if you have a Mistral API Key. **Take in account that the project is not properly evaluated and most answer are wrong**.

 ## How to run this project in local?